Love Again (soundtrack)

-Love Again: Soundtrack from the Motion Picture is the soundtrack album to the 2023 American romantic comedy-drama film directed by James C. Strouse, Love Again.
+Love Again (Soundtrack from the Motion Picture) is the soundtrack album to the 2023 American romantic comedy‑drama film Love Again, directed by James C. Strouse.
 It was released by Columbia Records on 12 May 2023.
-The album features five new songs by Celine Dion and six of her past hits.
-The first song, "Love Again", was released on 13 April 2023.
-The second track, "I'll Be", premiered on 5 May 2023.
-Other new songs include "Waiting on You", "Love of My Life" and "The Gift".
-Love Again received favorable reviews from music critics and debuted at numbers one in Quebec, two on the UK Soundtrack Albums chart, six in the Romandy region of Switzerland and 10 in Belgium's Wallonia.
+The album includes five new songs by Celine Dion alongside six of her earlier hits.
+The lead single, "Love Again", was issued on 13 April 2023, followed by "I'll Be" on 5 May 2023.
+Other new tracks are "Waiting on You", "Love of My Life", and "The Gift".
+Love Again received positive reviews from music critics and debuted at number one in Quebec, number two on the UK Soundtrack Albums chart, number six in Switzerland's Romandy region and number 10 in Belgium's Wallonia.

 Development

-In October 2020, Priyanka Chopra, Sam Heughan and Celine Dion joined the cast of the film, tentatively titled Text for You.
-Principal photography began in October 2020 and ended in early 2021.
-In April 2022, it was announced that the film had been retitled It's All Coming Back to Me, after the song "It's All Coming Back to Me Now", which Dion covered on her 1996 album Falling into You.
-In November 2022, it was announced that the film was retitled to Love Again.
-It was released theatrically on 5 May 2023.
+In October 2020, Priyanka Chopra, Sam Heughan, and Celine Dion joined the cast of the film, then tentatively titled Text for You.
+Principal photography began in October 2020 and concluded in early 2021.
+In April 2022, it was announced that the film had been retitled It's All Coming Back to Me, after the song "It's All Coming Back to Me Now", which Dion recorded for her 1996 album Falling into You.
+In November 2022, the title was changed again to Love Again.
+The film was released theatrically on 5 May 2023.

 Songs

-Love Again features 11 songs by Celine Dion that are woven into the narrative of the film and its characters.
-The album features five new Dion songs and six of her past hits, including a new edit of "It's All Coming Back to Me Now", "All by Myself", "That's the Way It Is", "Where Does My Heart Beat Now", "Courage" and the album version of "A New Day Has Come".
-The soundtrack also features three of the film's score selections written and produced by American film composer, Keegan DeWitt.
+Love Again includes 11 songs by Celine Dion that are woven into the narrative of the film and its characters.
+The album contains five new Dion songs and six of her past hits, among them a new edit of "It's All Coming Back to Me Now", "All by Myself", "That's the Way It Is", "Where Does My Heart Beat Now", "Courage", and the album version of "A New Day Has Come".
+The soundtrack also includes three score selections written and produced by American film composer Keegan DeWitt.